 The Seattle SeaChordsmen chapter of the Barbershop Harmony Society (formerly the Society for the Preservation and Encouragement of Barbershop Singing in America) was chartered on April 14, 1949, and incorporated on October 2, 1953.
 Since then, the Seattle SeaChordsmen have been bringing the joy of barbershop harmony to music lovers in the area.

-Proud as they are of their contest appearances, Seachordsmen get their greatest enjoyment from public performances.
-The singing Valentine program was inaugurated over a decade ago, and last February five quartets delivered more than 85 love-ly messages.
-The chorus has been a regular performer at the Folklife Festival for several years, and during the Christmas season the chorus participates in the Figgy Pudding songfest in downtown Seattle, where they are past recipients of the People's Choice award.
-They regularly sing at Winterfest in the Seattle Center, and at the Ballard Locks.
-The Seachordsmen have appeared at Sonics and Mariner games, made two appearances at the Vashon Island Strawberry Festival, and provide entertainment for various social and business gatherings.
+Seachordsmen get their greatest enjoyment from public performances.
+Until the Covid-19 pandemic the singing Valentine program was our way of delivering love-ly messages throughout the area.
+The chorus has been a regular performer at the Folklife Festival for years, and during the Christmas season the chorus has participated in the Figgy Pudding songfest in downtown Seattle every year since the first one.
+The Seachordsmen have appeared at Sonics and Mariners games, made appearances at the Vashon Island Strawberry Festival, and, in addition to presenting two wonderful shows each year, provide entertainment for various social and business gatherings throughout the Seattle area.

 The Seattle SeaChordsmen is a nonprofit 501(c)(3) tax-exempt organization, contributions to which are deductible to the extent permitted by Federal income tax laws.